-- Net service fees and commission income at P2.7 billion for the year ended December 31, 2016. - Administrative and other operating expenses amounted to P23.1 billion for the year ended December 31, 2016, P4.2 billion higher compared to the same period last year.
-Increases were registered in provision for impairment, credit and other losses of P2.6 billion mainly due to reversal of P1.0 billion in 2015 of provision for possible liability in view of court ruling favorable to the Bank and increases and additional P1.6 billion in provision for impairment and credit losses.
-Compensation and fringe benefits, Taxes and Licenses and Miscellaneous Expenses also increased by P0.4 billion, P0.3 billion and P0.8 billion, respectively. - Income from discontinued operations in 2016 pertains to the net income realized from the sale of 51% interest in PNB Life implemented in June 2016 and net income of PNB Gen due to classification as a discontinued operation. - Total Comprehensive Income for the year ended December 31, 2016 amounted to P6.7 billion, P0.5 billion higher compared to the P6.2 billion for the same period last year mainly due to the increase in net income of P0.9 billion, net unrealized gain on Available for Sale Securities of P0.4 billion partly offset by decreases in remeasurement gains on retirement plan of P0.5 billion, translation adjustment by P0.4 billion, and P0.1 billion in non-controlling interests.
+- Net service fees and commission income and net insurance premium were at P2.7 billion and P0.3 billion, respectively, for the year ended December 31, 2016. - Administrative and other operating expenses amounted to P23.1 billion for the year ended December 31, 2016, P4.2 billion higher compared to the same period last year.
+Increases were registered in provision for impairment, credit and other losses of P2.6 billion mainly due to the reversal of P1.0 billion in 2015 of provision for possible liability in view of a court ruling favorable to the Bank and increases/additional P1.6 billion in provision for impairment and credit losses.

+Compensation and fringe benefits, Taxes and Licenses and Miscellaneous Expenses also increased by P1.6 billion.

+- Income from discontinued operations in the current year pertains to the net income realized from the sale of 51% interest in PNB Life implemented in June 2016. - Total Comprehensive Income for the year ended December 31, 2016 amounted to P6.7 billion, which was P0.5 billion higher compared to the P6.2 billion for the same period last year mainly due to the increase in net income of P0.9 billion, net unrealized gain on Available for Sale Securities of P0.4 billion partly offset by decreases in remeasurement gains on retirement plan of P0.5 billion, translation adjustment by P0.4 billion, and P0.1 billion in non-controlling interests.